Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Arms and Armor, *stoneskin, wish,* or *miracle; Market Price:+*4 bonus (10/magic),+5 bonus (15/magic),+6 bonus (5/epic),+7 bonus (10/epic).

+### Great Reflection
-**Great Reflection:** Any time its bearer of this shield is targeted with a spell, it automatically reflects the spell back at the caster (as the *spell turning* spell).
+Any time its bearer of this shield is targeted with a spell, it automatically reflects the spell back at the caster (as the *spell turning* spell).
 The wearer can lower or raise this effect as a free action (thus allowing beneficial spells in as desired).